SenaThenu/senaverse-blog/clrlrqtf0000209jualop3z9c.md

 >
 > ~ Steve Jobs

+Speaking of my experience, here’s a breakdown of all the products I have *unsuccessfully* launched and the problem each product was trying to solve.

+* [**Link Orch**](https://www.producthunt.com/products/link-orchard)[**ard** — A link](https://www.producthunt.com/products/link-orchard)\-in-bio tool to allow users to share only one link that would redirect to their other social media websites.

+* [**Study**](https://www.producthunt.com/products/studysphere)[**Sphere** — A f](https://www.producthunt.com/products/studysphere)ully auto[mated Notion](https://www.producthunt.com/products/link-orchard) template to seamlessly integrate scientifically proven study techniques into users’ study journeys.

+*Full disclosu*[*re:*](https://www.producthunt.com/products/studysphere) [*both of thes*](https://www.producthunt.com/products/link-orchard)*e products are free and open-source (the reasons are explained in the following paragraphs).*

+I didn’t research befor[e creating a](https://www.producthunt.com/products/studysphere)n[y of these p](https://www.producthunt.com/products/link-orchard)roducts.
+I had no plan whatsoever to inform more people about them.
+Plus, there was already a saturated market [for Notion T](https://www.producthunt.com/products/link-orchard)[emplat](https://www.producthunt.com/products/studysphere)es and link-in-bio tools.

+For instance, Link Orchard was not something 99% of people would be interested in.
+P[opular tools](https://www.producthunt.com/products/studysphere) such as Linktree had already acquired the market.

+StudySphere[, on the oth](https://www.producthunt.com/products/link-orchard)er hand, was quite technical.
+You need Python and some other dependencies to set up the command-line interface it com[es with.
+Eve](https://www.producthunt.com/products/studysphere)n thoug[h the whole](https://www.producthunt.com/products/link-orchard) process would take only 15 minutes at most, it was pretty hard to market since it didn’t have a Graphical User Interf[ace.](https://www.producthunt.com/products/studysphere)

+[*Well,*](https://www.producthunt.com/products/studysphere) *I could have implemented one, but I was too lazy* 😉*…*

 ### 📢 Market Your Product

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705740924862/5d02d99a-58e1-47aa-a0a6-6b23821f72a1.jpeg?height=512 align="center")

 **A Rule of Thumb**: Never launch your product immediately after finishing it!
-Instead, you must create a conversation around your product, attract people and capture their interest!
+[Instead, yo](https://www.producthunt.com/products/link-orchard)u must create a conversation around your product, attract people and capture their interest!

-If you need some real-world examples,
+If you need some real-w[orld example](https://www.producthunt.com/products/studysphere)s,

 * Apple Vision Pro was first announced on 5th June 2023.
 But it was only released almost 8 months later: 2nd February 2024.